José Izquierdo (footballer, born 1992)

-José Heriberto Izquierdo Mena (born 7 July 1992) is a Colombian professional footballer who plays as a left winger for the Colombia national team.
+José Heriberto Izquierdo Mena (born 7 July 1992) is a Colombian former professional footballer who played as a left winger.

 Club career

-Izquierdo started playing football at an early age, starting out as a goalkeeper before moving outfield into a midfield/winger position.
+Izquierdo started playing football at an early age, starting out as a goalkeeper before moving outfield into a midfield and winger position.
 His parents initially wanted him to become a tennis player, however Izquierdo "constantly preferred to kick tennis balls with his feet rather than use rackets, and his teacher promptly advised him to switch to his natural sport".
 Izquierdo would subsequently abandon football for several years following his brother's death in a traffic accident, before eventually returning to join Deportivo Pereira.

 Izquierdo joined Once Caldas in 2013 from Deportivo Pereira, and moved to Club Brugge one year later.

 Club Brugge

 In his first season with Club Brugge, the 2014–15 season, Izquierdo scored 13 Belgian Pro League goals for the club, and also made six UEFA Europa League appearances as Brugge finished top of their group in the group stage of the competition, advancing through to the quarter-finals before being knocked out by Ukrainian club FC Dnipro 1–0 on aggregate.
-Izquierdo started in both legs of the quarter final.
+Izquierdo started in both legs of the quarter-final.

 Izquierdo won the Belgian Pro League with Club Brugge in the 2015–16 season, finishing top of the table in the regular season and winning the Championship play-offs with the club.
 He contributed 7 league goals in 24 Pro League appearances, and also made several appearances in Brugge's UEFA Europa League campaign.
 He was also the winner of the Belgian Golden Shoe award for 2016 in recognition of his performances throughout the season at Brugge.

 Throughout the 2016–17 season, Izquierdo made 32 appearances for Club Brugge, scoring 14 Belgian First Division A goals to help them finish second in the league's regular season, these including braces against Oostende and Mouscron, as well as a hat-trick against Charleroi on 5 May 2017.
 He also scored one UEFA Champions League goal in a 2–1 defeat to English champions Leicester City on 22 November 2016.
 Izquierdo's goal against Leicester was described as "a thumping finish following a terrific solo run".